cube-js/cube/docs/Schema/joins.md

 }
 ```

-if don't have a single column in a cube's table which can act as a primary key,
+If you don't have a single column in a cube's table that can act as a primary key,
 you can create a composite primary key as shown below.

 _The example uses Postgres string concatenation; note that SQL may be